Red Shirt (Oglala): Warrior

-Although many consider him not a part of the Battle of the Little Bighorn that is still up for debate.
+Chief Red Shirt camped with Crazy Horse and the rest of the Oglala at the Little Big Horn.
+The Oglala camp was next to the Cheyenne camp near the bottom of what is now known as Last Stand Hill.
+Chief Red Shirt wore his hair to represent peace and war.
+One side of his hair was wrapped to indicate he was ready for peace, the other side was worn loose indicating his readiness for war.
+This was done when he traveled with Chief Red Cloud to Washington D.C.
 Most of Red Shirt's history has been written down.
 Living family members of his tell of his bravery in battle.
 Buffalo Bill Cody was impressed with Red Shirt.
 “Among the prominent chiefs thus engaged was Red Shirt, a redoubtable warrior and second only in influence to Sitting Bull himself.
 A short while before his engagement with us he had quelled an uprising among his people, instigated by a pretender to the chieftainship of the tribe, by invading the pretender's camp with only two of his followers and shooting the leader dead before the eyes of his affrighted wife.
 This fearless act had served to elevate him very much in the eyes of his people, who thereafter accepted him as a leader.
 When, therefore, he decided to join the Wild West show, under the flattering offers I made him, his influence aided us very much in procuring our complement of Indians, not only from his own tribe, but from others as well.”

-Carlisle Native Industrial School
+Carlisle Indian Industrial School

-In 1879, Red Shirt, along with Blue Horse and American Horse, enrolled their children in the first class at Carlisle Indian Industrial School in Carlisle, Pennsylvania.
-They wanted their children to learn English, trade skills and white customs.
+It has been said that In 1879, Red Shirt, along with Blue Horse and American Horse, enrolled their children in the first class at Carlisle Indian Industrial School in Carlisle, Pennsylvania.
+However, a search in Carlisle Indian School records indicate that no Red Shirt children ever attended Carlisle Indian School.
+Red Shirt did visit Carlisle, but only as a visitor and never enrolled his children there.

 "Those first Sioux children who came to Carlisle could not have been happy there.
 But it was their only chance for a future."
 Wild Westing and the Carlisle Indian School were portals to education, opportunity and hope, and came at a time when the Lakota people were depressed, impoverished, harassed and confined.
 Many Wild Westers from Pine Ridge enrolled their children at the Carlisle Native Industrial School from its beginning in 1879 until its closure in 1918.